george-hawkins/blender-donut-notebook/LEVEL-2.md

 Now the bumps are good shape-wise but at the moment they're only influencing the bumpiness (unsurprisingly).
 The bumps push up the surface but don't affect its color - but on a donut the blisters are darker colored, they (apparently) get cooked more and so end up slightly burnt.
 So we'd like the bumps to affect the color as well.
 Andrew says this is pretty typical for bumps in the real world - whatever process affected the bumpiness probably also affected the color.

 Try connecting the _Color_ output of _Add_ node to the _Base Color_ of the _Principled BSDF_ node - the donut ends up looking pretty creepy and completely black and white.
-We want a combination of the output of the _Add_ node, in combination with the existing _Image Texture_ node (with the donut image that we painted).
+We want the output of the _Add_ node, in combination with the existing _Image Texture_ node (with the donut image texture that we painted).

 So, again we're going to use a _MixRGB_ node - press `shift_A` and find it under _Color_.
 Connect its _Color_ output to _Base Color_ and connect its _Color 1_ input to the _Color_ output of the existing _Image Texture_ node.

 Now the interesting bit - we're not going to wire anything into the _Color 2_ input of the new _MixRGB_ node.
 Instead, set the _Color 2_ value to the desired burnt color, i.e. a slightly darker variant of our base donut color - e.g. HSV 0.07, 0.7 and 0.65.
-Then try dragging the _Fac_ value of the _MixRGB_ node between 0 and 1 - at 0 everything looks as before, at 1 the donut color has become much flat and in particular you can notice that the white belt around the donut disappears.
+Then try dragging the _Fac_ value of the _MixRGB_ node between 0 and 1 - at 0 everything looks as before, at 1 the donut color has become much flatter and in particular you can notice that the white belt around the donut disappears.
 Try using a darker color for _Color 2_ and you'll also notice how much darker the top of the donut gets when _Fac_ is at 1.

 Instead, of using a directly set _Fac_ value we want to use the bumpiness to determine how much the darker color, i.e. _Color 2_, shows through.
 So connect the _Color_ output of our existing _Add_ node to the _Fac_ value of the new _MixRGB_ node.

 Note: I kept connecting the _Add_ node to the _Color 2_ value of the _MixRGB_ node, so achieving exactly the effect we don't want.

 But again, the _Mix_ blend mode isn't really what we want.
 This time we're going to switch from _Mix_ to _Overlay_ which causes the underlying color, e.g. white in the belt, to have more effect on things.
-Switch back and forward between _Mix_ and _Overlay_ and look in particular at the belt - with _Mix_ too much of the burnt color comes into play and we see odd overly brown lumps in the white belt.
+Switch back and forward between _Mix_ and _Overlay_ and look in particular at the belt - with _Mix_, too much of the burnt color comes into play and we see odd overly brown lumps in the white belt.

 The final node layout looks like this: